gimhanisamarakoon4-web/Global-AI-Adoption-and-Business-Performance-Dashboard/README.md

 # Introduction

 This project analyzes the impact of Artificial Intelligence (AI) on business performance across various  industries  using Excel and Power BI.
-The analysis provide important insights to help organizations make informed decisions regarding AI implimentation and business strategy.
+The analysis provides important insights to help organizations make informed decisions regarding AI implimentation and business strategy.

 # Dataset Information